Impact of Blur and Resolution on Demographic Disparities in 1-to-Many Facial Identification: Introduction

 Contributions of this work include the following: \begin{itemize} \item Using ArcFace, MagFace and AdaFace, we compare 1-to-1 verification accuracy and 1-to-many identification accuracy across female / male and African-American / Caucasian.
 We find that the ranking of demographics for likelihood of rank-one false positive identification is not the same as the ranking for false match rate in 1-to-1 verification.
 This is due to 1-to-1 matching being based on a fixed threshold on similarity, whereas rank-one false positive identification is based on the difference between a probe’s rank-one mated and non-mated scores.

-\item We introduce three metrics to estimate the propensity for 1-to-many matching to produce false positive identifications: (1) d’ between mated and non-mated score distributions, (2) absolute score difference between thresholds in the high-similarity tail of the non-mated and the low-similarity tail of the mated distribution, and (3) distribution of (mated – non-mated rank-one scores) across the set of probe images.
+\item We introduce two metrics to supplement the well known d’ between mated and non-mated score distributions to estimate the propensity for 1-to-many matching to produce false positive identifications.
+The introduced metrics are: (1) absolute score difference between thresholds in the high-similarity tail of the non-mated and the low-similarity tail of the mated distribution, and (2) distribution of (mated – non-mated rank-one scores) across the set of probe images.
 These metrics allow an assessment of how close a distribution of scores is to generating false positive identifications even if no specific false positive identification is observed.
 The relative ranking of demographics is the same for the three metrics, but our analysis suggests that using d’ alone could miss subtle differences.

 \item We create increasingly blurred versions of the original probe images in order to assess how blur in the probe image impacts false positive identification rate.
 We also create lower-resolution versions of the original probe images in order to assess how lower resolution in the probe image impacts false positive identification.
 For both increasing blur and lower resolution, there is a point at which one-to--many matching ``breaks” and the false positive identification rate increases dramatically.
 This suggests that 1-to-many search accuracy cannot be objectively evaluated without the context of (at least) the level of blur in the image and the resolution of the face.